web2project/web2project.github.io/_modules/template.md

 Required.
 How does one go about installing this module?
 If it's the default process, just note it.
 You don't have to re-include the steps here.

+### Usage

+Recommended.
+How does someone use this module?

 ### Release Notes

 Optional.
 When included, this should note improvements, new features, and bug fixes broken out by version.